melezhik/outthentic-dsl/README.md

 * match_l - truncate matching strings to {match_l} bytes

-Default value is `40'
+Default value is \`40'

 * debug_mod - enable debug mode

+    * Possible values is 0,1,2,3.

-Set to \`1,2,3' if you want to see some debug information in a [parser journal](#parser-journal), increasing debug_mod value means more low level information appeared at journal.
+    * Set to 1 or 2 or 3 if you want to see some debug information in validation results.

+    * Increasing debug_mod value means more low level information appeared.

-Default value is \`0' - means do not create journal.
+    * Default value is \`0' - means do not create debug messages.

 ### validate